 Currently she teaches private piano and is a substitute organist in many area churches.
 Louise is a member of the board of directors for Lansdale Community Concerts and serves as their Campaign/Membership Chair.

 Michael’s inherited musical legacy from parents, John and Helen Kemp, took him on a path of voice and viola performance, conducting, and composing and writing.
 In addition to institutional education at Oklahoma University, Westminster Choir College, and the Royal Conservatory of Music in The Hague, Holland, Michael also studied privately with renowned choral authorities Paul Salamunovich, Philip Brunelle, and Alice Parker, with extensive summer study with Robert Shaw.

-Recognized for his exceptional ability to build programs, Michael has founded and built from ground level many successful ensembles, including four church youth choirs and two high school choirs, two adult community choruses, and one adult community symphony orchestra, in addition to expanding and enhancing existing ensembles.
-Michael has twice trained choral conductors from throughout Jamaica, and his choirs have toured internationally to Salzburg, Vienna, and Krakow.
+Recognized for his exceptional ability to build programs, Michael founded and built from ground level many successful ensembles, including four church youth choirs and two high school choirs, two adult community choruses, and one adult community symphony orchestra, in addition to expanding and enhancing existing ensembles.
+Michael trained choral conductors throughout Jamaica, and his choirs toured internationally to the U.K., Austria, and Poland.

-After Michael was diagnosed with ALS in 2019, he retired from conducting the two adult ensembles that he founded, the Academy Chorale and Orchestra (now known as the Montgomery County Chorale and Orchestra).
-He is now music director at Trinity Presbyterian Church in Berwyn, PA.
+After Michael was diagnosed with ALS in 2019, he retired from conducting the two adult ensembles that he founded, the Academy Chorale and Orchestra (now known as the Montgomery County Chorale and Orchestra), as well as his position as music director at Trinity Presbyterian Church in Berwyn, PA.
 The last two years of his life was spent composing choral works, writing more books, and finishing his memoirs.
 Michael passed away in July 2021.